How to Manage Bereavement in the Workplace

 You can find out more about what you legally have to pay your staff here.

 Returning to work

-It’s important that your employee feels supporting when returning to work.
+It is important that your employee feels supported when returning to work.
 As part of your bereavement policy, you should outline the process you want to take for welcoming your employee back to work.
 Discuss with your employee how they want to handle the transition back to work and regularly review their progress.
 Decide together if there needs to be a change in their responsibilities during their bereavement period, or whether they need to alter their normal working hours.